What to Look for in Sports Management Colleges

 Your GMercyU Path to a Sports Management Degree

 The sports management major at Gwynedd Mercy University allows you to pursue a fulfilling career in a variety of sports industries, from athletics administration to facility management to sports marketing.
-The well-rounded course choices for GMercyU's Bachelor of Science in Sports Management include classes in business, marketing, economics, finance, and law.
-For more information, take a look at our Sports Management Degree Program.
+The well-rounded course choices for GMercyU's Bachelor of Science in Sport Management include classes in business, marketing, economics, finance, and law.
+For more information, take a look at our Sport Management Degree Program.

 *Source